no-go/PilpCom/README.md

 - **M** Area (OSM map)
 - **O** News (RSS reader and internet radio)

+Cursor key:

+- left/right to switch through "functions"
+- up/down to scroll or focus contact, message, news or radio sation "buttons"

+Enter: to select a contact or a radio station

+Tab: to switch focus on cancel or ok button (contact function for doing sms or call)

 Names and design is different to the original app and interface.
-I not want any copyright trouble.
+I do not want any copyright trouble.

+## Bug!!!

+The app activitys are running in background.
+Use app details to stop the app!!

-## Todo
+## Todo ?

 - tool to build sms with default text blocks via an easy bluetooth control keyboard device
+- alternative: bluetooth 2.0 UART to control the app

 ## Get the App

 You can get a signed APK (4.4.4+) from [here](https://raw.githubusercontent.com/no-go/PilpCom/master/app/release/de.digisocken.pilp_com.apk)

-## Screenshots
+## Screenshots (old)

 Date, time, vibration detection.